Loom Hero Image

 Digital Legacy — The documentation and memorialisation of specific digital assets to tell the story of how you or a loved one wants to be remembered by in their digital afterlife.

-In looking at the policies of various social media we learnt about ways that companies are currently managing their load of ghost accounts.
+In looking at the policies of various social media, we learnt about ways that companies are currently managing their load of ghost accounts.
 When an account owner has passed, protocols regarding ownership and privacy differ in two ways.
 Some social platforms allow family to gain access with an appeal, while others do not transfer access at all.
 Also, platform have different levels of action taken from complete deletion of content, to disabling accounts after inactivity, to preserving content.
 These two factors make up the 2 by 2 matrix for the current post-mortem solutions.
 Through the major media platforms we looked into, we identified a market gap in a platform that prioritises memorialisation and giving family access.

 2X2 matrix competitive analysis